mrkmcnamee/blogger-export/README.md

     python .\blogger-export.py <Blog ID> --full
     ```

 2. Open the index file again in the browser to see the results.
+This can be done while the export is running.

 3. To re-run the full export: